Thertzlor/Revenant/wiki/Options_Documentation.md

 ## maxMovementLagSamples
 How many samples of mouse coordinates should be used to offset potential lag
 * *default value: 100*

+## movementLagStepThreshold
+Minimum number of movement steps required to make a mouse movement relevant for lag offset calculations.
+* *default value: 20*

 # Debounce Setting [Designed to offset hardware faults, but is not very reliable]